castle-engine/cge-www/README.md

 scripts/ are various scripts, usually in bash, helpful to manage the website.

-* scripts/shell.sf.net are meant to be run when logged on shell.sourceforge.net server, i.e. these scripts are supposed to work on currently "online" version on the website on SF.
+* scripts/remote/ are meant to be run when logged on castle-engine.io through ssh.

-* Rest of scripts/ should usually be run on your local version, checkouted somewhere on your local computer.
-Running them on shell.sf.net is not preferred, sometimes has little sense.
+* Rest of scripts/ can be run on a local version, cloned somewhere on your local computer.

 Procedure to update WWW content
 -------------------------------